 The Western Governors' Association is proud to announce "Celebrate the West", a regional art competition that challenges high school students to create works inspired by their state.
 The competition is open exclusively to high school students.
 Home-schooled students in that age group also may enter.
-Students must be in a school in Alaska, American Samoa, Arizona, California, Colorado, Guam, [...]
-More

 The OAN has established the Oregon Nurseries Foundation to manage funds contributed by OAN members for the purpose of awarding scholarships to deserving students preparing for a career in ornamental horticulture and related fields.
 Two separate $1,000 scholarships will be awarded to a college student majoring in ornamental horticulture.
 Preference will be given to applicants from nursery areas [...]
 More

 The Department of Human Services (DHS) Independent Living Program (ILP) has received Chafee Education and Training Voucher (ETV) funding to help current or former foster care youth with post-secondary education and training.
 Each applicant must be currently in foster care, must have been in foster care for at least 180 days (6 months) after their 14th birthday and left substitute care at age 16 [...]
 More

 OMHOF awards yearly scholarships to selected graduating Oregon high school seniors who have exhibited serious pursuit and accomplishment in their personal musicianship - and who are college-bound music majors or minors.